isomerpages/ogp/_about-us/design/shanty.md

   * Launched multiple features with high quality, reusable UX copy such as for HAS Pneumococcal vaccine campaigns and copy components for Care360

-  * Invested in my learning and growth of becoming a better writer
+  * Invested in my learning and growth to becoming a better writer
 quote: ""
 linkedinId: ""